 Long Trade 1

-Place the stop loss 1 pip below the local swing low.
+Place a stop loss 1 pip below the local swing low.

-Move the stop loss to break even once the trade is 25 pips in profit.
+Move the stop loss to break even when the price reaches 101.30.

-Take off 50% of the position as profit when the trade is 25 pips in profit and leave the remainder of the position to ride.
+Take 75% of the position as profit at 102.00 and leave the remainder to run.